changhaonan/DPS/README.md

 - [x] Improving the bbox points.
 - [x] We can augment the pose registration with superpoint-augmentation; randomly dropping or superpoint.
 - [ ] We can also apply a range filter.
+- [ ] Fix the segmentation fault.
+(I guess the output pose is wrong or something like that)